liushuyu6666/Berry_handbook/microk8s_on_raspberrypi.md

 ## get MAC address
 1. goto `/sys/class/net`
 2. select the net interface that you want to check, normally it should be `wlan0`
-3. check `vi eaddress` there
+3. check `vi address` there

 ## change hostname
 1. goto `/etc/hostname`
 2. goto `/etc/hosts` add one line `127.0.0.1 newHostName`
+3. restart
+4. check the status by `hostnamectl`

 ## get hostname of adjacent nodes
-1. you can configure adjacent nodes ip address in `/etc/hostname`
+1. you can configure adjacent nodes ip address in `/etc/hosts`

 # Microk8s cluster